Goldziher/type-predicates/README.md

 import { isArray } from 'util/types';
 const arr: unknown = ['a', 'b', 'c'];
 if (isArray(arr)) {
-    // arr is typed as "any[]" - not very useful
+    // arr is typed as "unknown[]" - not very useful
 }

 // @tool-belt/type-predicates